-Barrett, a federal judge from Indiana, who is reportedly one of President Donald Trump’s finalists for United States Supreme Court, has indicated that she personally believes life begins at conception.
+Barrett, a federal judge from Indiana, who is expected to be President Donald Trump’s pick to replace Justice Ruth Bader Ginsburg on the United States Supreme Court, has indicated that she personally believes life begins at conception.
 She has also written scholarly articles on the concept of following precedent on the court, known as stare decisis, and she gave a talk about Roe v.
 Wade.
 She is a devout Catholic who has also said she believes it’s wrong for judges to let personal beliefs influence their legal decisions.

 Abortion is likely to be a key flashpoint in any confirmation battles because some are concerned that a more solidly conservative leaning court could overturn Roe v.
 Wade.
 As Amy Barrett has increasingly been described as a possible Trump pick – perhaps even among his final two – scrutiny has increased on Barrett’s past comments on abortion and Roe v.
 Wade.

 What has Barrett said about the matter?